-Another Nielsen study found that nearly six out of 10 people preferred to buy from a brand familiar to them.
+A Nielsen study in 2015 found that nearly six out of 10 people preferred to buy from a brand familiar to them.
 In the introduction to the study, Rob Wengel the managing director of Nielsen Innovation in the U.S. said that known “brands can signify quality and inspire confidence.”
 Whether it's a fast food meal, a plane ticket, or a new car, Americans prefer to buy from a company they recognize and even admire—and a well-known logo can be one of the easiest ways to identify a familiar brand.

 That being said, companies switch up their logos all the time.
 And while it may not affect their core business or core offerings, it can definitely affect the way consumers see them and how easily they're recognized.
-In light of that, Stacker has rounded up 50 iconic company logos from then and now.
+Considering that, Stacker has rounded up 50 iconic company logos from then and now.
 From Nike to Wendy's, read on to find out which company logos have gone under major redesigns and why.

 Never quite sold on the original logo, Phil Knight dropped the company's name from the logo altogether in 1995.
 Today the lone swoosh is one of the most recognizable logos in the world, fitting for a company that reportedly sells 25 pairs of sneakers a second.

-Currently the second-largest car maker in the world, Volkswagen was founded in 1937 by a Nazi trade union organization in order to create an automobile that every German family could own.
+Currently the second-largest car maker in the world, Volkswagen was founded in 1937 by a Nazi trade union organization to create an automobile that every German family could own.
 The original logo was designed to mirror a swastika or the now infamous Nazi symbol.

 Harkening back to its Nazi origins would not do for a carmaker in today's world.
-The current logo was designed in 2000 and has done away with all of the swastika-like arms.
+The current logo was designed in 2000 and has done away with all the swastika-like arms.
 A simple blue and white color scheme was intended to elicit feelings of class, excellence, and reliability from consumers.